hkumarmk/jiocloud-specs/vitess.md

 enable jiocloud system to achieve the following.

 * Openstack system to scale thousands of nodes and hundreds of thousands of VMs
-* Treat database servers like "cattles" where in case of failures/errors, they can be rebuilt without any serious problems.
+* Treat database servers like "cattle" where in case of failures/errors, they can be rebuilt without any serious problems.
+* Also we may be running something like chaos monkey to kill the servers on specific duration to make sure the node configuration is consistant and doesnt have entropy.

 # Problem Statement